tc39/proposal-call-this/README.md

   |> console.log(^);
 ```

-…so too can it coexist with bind-this:
+…so too can it work together with bind-this:
 ```js
 // Adapted from chalk@2.4.2/index.js
 return this._styles